 As I am a fan of Zombie Movies and the show “The Walking Dead“, this would be like telling the group they have to escape to the CDC in Atlanta, packing up the guns, the kids, and the car, making a run through Zombie Infested territory and stopping halfway to Atlanta to sunbathe…….at which point the Zombies overrun you and you are toast.
 You must fight to get all the way to the destination, you must never give up and you must always keep moving forward, even when the going gets tough.

-Things are tough for everyone right now, there are days that I really don’t want to work on this blog, my kid is screaming, clients need attention, friends are calling… many reasons, but I write anyway, I make an effort to get all the way to the end.
+Things are tough for everyone right now, there are days that I really don’t want to work on this blog, my kid is screaming, clients need attention, and friends are calling… many reasons, but I write anyway, I make an effort to get all the way to the end.
 There are afternoons that I cringe at the thought of opening TweetDeck, but I do it because I feel some tug and pull.
-I know that I should be doing more with the PlannerWire Facebook page and work everyday to find someone that can help me with that.
+I know that I should be doing more with the PlannerWire Facebook page and work every day to find someone who can help me with that.